 Holy Communion is always available for parishioners who cannot attend services at Emmanuel.
 Clergy and Laity bring Communion to the sick and homebound of our community.

 Weddings are held at Emmanuel for members and non-members.
-Those wanting to have their wedding at Emmanuel should be aware that either the bride or the groom must be a Christian and that counseling by a clergy person is required.
+Those wanting to have their wedding at Emmanuel should be aware that one of the partners must be a Christian and that counseling by a clergy person is required.

 Funerals and Memorial Services